remotion-dev/remotion/packages/docs/docs/cloudrun/deployservice.md

 The maximum number of CPU cores that the Cloud Run service can use to process requests.

+### `timeoutSeconds`

+How long the Cloud Run Service may run before it gets killed.
+Must be below 3600 seconds.

 ### `projectID`

 The [project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#:~:text=to%20be%20unique.-,Project%20ID,-%3A%20A%20globally%20unique) of the GCP Project that has been configured for Remotion Cloud Run.